 - One item has been selected, now we need to select a couple of items more (since we are going to search for multiple items).

 - Here we have selected Canada and the US.
-You can prefer yours.
+You can choose yours.
 Now click OK.

 Only the data from these three countries have been in front of us.